DataDog/datadog-ci-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Datadog/datadog-ci.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/Datadog/datadog-ci).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Datadog/datadog-ci/blob/main/CODE_OF_CONDUCT.md).

 ## Code of Conduct